iafboy/oracle-functions-oci-streaming/README.md

 Change into the top level directory - `cd oracle-functions-oci-streaming`

-Note: Before deploying the function, please copy your OCI private key file into the folder
+Note: Before deploying the function, please copy your OCI private key file into the folder，and give 0644 priviliage to the private key file

 To deploy